lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

 #### Depth First Search (DFS)

+Traverse a graph in a depthward motion.
 Use stack to remember to get the next vertex to start a search, when a dead end occurs in any iteration.

 1. Visit the adjacent unvisited vertex.
 Mark it as visited.
 Display it.
 Push it in a stack.
 2. If no adjacent vertex is found, pop up a vertex from the stack.
 (It will pop up all the vertices from the stack, which do not have adjacent vertices.)